Refinable modeling for unbinned SMEFT analyses: Introduction

-On the technical side, we also close a gap in the methodological toolbox by developing a tree-boosting algorithm capable of learning arbitrarily accurate parameterizations of systematic effects.
-This is achieved by extending the predictive capacity of tree algorithms to provide regressors that are parametric in externally provided data; in our case, these are the nuisance parameters associated with the systematic effects.
-The ensuing ``Parametric regression tree'' is a robust and versatile alternative to neural networks for this application.
-Its training setting entirely rests on the statistical foundation of unbinned model building.
-As a side-effect, this allows one to understand tree-boosting entirely in the context of unbinned hypothesis tests.
-The trees' terminal nodes can be seen as measurement bins where we can inject an analytic dependence on the nuisance parameters equivalent to the standard binned case.
-The parametric regression tree thus learns an arbitrary expressive surrogate of differential cross-section ratios~(DCRs) in terms of a possibly high-dimensional set of model parameters.
+On the technical side, we fill a gap in the methodology by developing a tree-boosting algorithm that can learn arbitrarily accurate parametrizations of systematic effects.
+This is done by extending tree algorithms to produce regressors that are parametric in externally provided data; in our case, the nuisance parameters~(\bn) linked to systematic effects.
+The resulting ``Boosted Parametric Tree''~(BPT) offers a robust and flexible alternative to neural networks for this purpose, with the training procedure fully grounded in unbinned model building.
+Therefore, it enables a full understanding of tree-boosting within the context of unbinned hypothesis tests.
+The terminal nodes of the trees act as measurement bins, allowing for an analytic dependence on nuisance parameters similar to the binned case.
+The BPT thus learns an expressive surrogate for differential cross-section ratios~(DCRs), accommodating a potentially high-dimensional set of model parameters.

-Throughout the developments, unbinned SMEFT analyses serve as the motivating use case, and we assume throughout that the POI dependence is learned by one of the algorithms available in the literature~\cite{GomezAmbrosio:2022mpm, Chatterjee:2022oco,Chatterjee:2021nms, Chen:2020mev,Chen:2023ind, Cranmer:2015bka,Brehmer:2018eca, Brehmer:2018hga,Brehmer:2019xox, Brehmer:2018kdj}.
-We demonstrate the application of our tools for learning systematic effects in a simple semi-realistic case study of SMEFT constraints in top quark pair production.
+We use unbinned SMEFT analyses as our motivating case, assuming that the dependence on the POIs is learned by an algorithm from the literature~\cite{GomezAmbrosio:2022mpm, Chatterjee:2022oco,Chatterjee:2021nms, Chen:2020mev,Chen:2023ind, Cranmer:2015bka,Brehmer:2018eca, Brehmer:2018hga,Brehmer:2019xox, Brehmer:2018kdj}.
+We demonstrate our tools for modeling systematic effects through a semi-realistic SMEFT case study in top quark pair production.
+However, this methodology is broadly applicable and could enhance the inference of any SM parameter with a non-resonant impact on collider data.
+In addition to extracting parameters like $\alpha_s$, electro-weak precision observables, or $\sin^2\mathbf{\theta}_\textrm{W}$, inclusive cross-section measurements could benefit from an unbinned treatment of the signal process.